KiranMPrajapati/TalentMatrix/README.md

 - The validated entities were used to query the Chroma database, retrieving the top-k most relevant results based on the provided criteria.

+6. Save the data to postgresql database

+- The final results were saved to a PostgreSQL database.
+This included creating appropriate tables, ensuring indexing for faster query performance.

 ## Setup
 1. Create venv